 This graphic by Joseph Babaian draws a comparison between the attributes of sustained and disruptive innovation examples.
 Although the former makes use of established resources and data to make conservative improvements, the latter has the potential to yield game-changing results even though greater risk is involved.
 An effective innovation leadership strategy will balance and accommodate both approaches.

-Harnessing the Swashbuckler Spirit to Master Innovation Leadership
+Harnessing the Swashbuckler Spirit to Master Creativity and Innovation in Leadership

 At this point, it’s important for us to emphasize again the point that we’d hope would go without saying.
 Innovation leaders shouldn’t actually be pirating anything.
 Instead, they should be embracing the tenacity, resourcefulness, and courage that epitomizes the pirates of legend to uncover and implement lucrative ideas.

 Though pillaging and plundering is strictly off limits, there’s nothing wrong with innovators adapting existing ideas and molding them into something new.
 Afterall, phones and touchscreens were both existing technologies before Steve Jobs put them together to create the iPhone.
 Likewise, electric and gasoline motors were both in use well before Toyota created the hybrid Prius.
 Successful examples of innovation in business have emerged from practitioners keeping their focus on the horizon, and carefully discerning how existing ideas can be amalgamated and improved.